blib-la/hyv/docs/16_b_CREATING_A_MONGODB_STORE_ADAPTER.md

-# Implementing the MongoDB Store Adapter for Hyv
+# Building Out the MongoDB Store Adapter for Your Hyv Project

+## Overview

-Now that we have defined our MongoDB store adapter class, we will implement the `set` and `get` methods required by the `StoreAdapter` interface.
+Having outlined our MongoDB store adapter class, the next stage involves the implementation of `set` and `get` methods, as mandated by the `StoreAdapter` interface.
+This guide will direct you through this process.

+## Prerequisites

+In addition to the prerequisites from the first part, you will need a running MongoDB database that the MongoDB store adapter can interact with.

+## Guide

+### Implementing the Set Method

-Define the `set` method for storing messages.
-This method takes a message as a parameter, generates a unique ID for the message using `nanoid`, and then saves the message in the MongoDB database using the `MessageModel`:
+The `set` method is used for storing messages.
+It accepts a message as a parameter, generates a unique ID for it using `nanoid`, and then preserves the message in the MongoDB database via the `MessageModel`.

 ```typescript
 class MongoDBStoreAdapter {